HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 !!!note
-     Values in bold are tuned Helm values while the rest are default minimal values.
+     - Values in bold are tuned Helm values while the rest are default minimal values.
+     - Cache value changes depending on the test data.
+It is recommended to monitor cache statistics regularly and update them as necessary.
+To learn how to monitor cache statistics, refer to the [WebEngine Cache Statistics Tool](./rendering_small_config.md#webengine-cache-statistics-tool).

-For convenience, these values were added to the `large-config-values.yaml` file in the `hcl-dx-deployment` Helm chart.
-To use these values, complete the following steps:
+For convenience, these values were added to the `large-config-values.yaml` file in the hcl-dx-deployment Helm chart.
+To use these values, refer to the following steps:

 1. Download the `hcl-dx-deployment` Helm chart from FlexNet or Harbor.

 2. Extract the `hcl-dx-deployment-XXX.tgz` file.

-3. In the extracted folder, navigate to `hcl-dx-deployment/value-samples/large-config-values.yaml` and copy the `large-config-values.yaml` file.
+3. In the extracted folder, navigate to `hcl-dx-deployment/value-samples/webEngine/large-config-values.yaml` and copy the `large-config-values.yaml` file.

 ## Results

-The initial test runs were conducted on an AWS-distributed Kubernetes setup with one master and eight worker nodes.
+The initial test runs were conducted on an AWS-distributed Kubernetes setup with one master and twelve worker nodes.
 The system successfully handled concurrent user loads of 10,000 and 15,000 with a low error rate (< 0.0001%).
 At 20,000 users, error rates increased dramatically and response times went up.
 For a response time to be considered optimal, it should be under one second.

-Subsequent tests were conducted on a setup with 14 worker nodes which evaluated various user loads up to 30,000 concurrent users.
-The error rates remained low (<0.0001%) and response times were satisfactory.
-Adjustments were made to the number of pods, CPU, and memory for the following containers: HAProxy, web engine, RingAPI, digitalAssetManagement, persistenceNode, and persistenceConnectionPool.
-These changes aimed to identify the most beneficial factors for the sizing activity And Increasing the IOPS provided the necessary "horsepower" for our NFS storage to handle the high I/O demands of the PostgreSQL database.
-This improvement has significantly stabilized the persistence layer.
+Subsequent tests were conducted on a setup with 14 worker nodes, evaluating user loads up to 30,000 concurrent users.
+Error rates remained low (<0.0001%) and response times were satisfactory.
+Adjustments were made to the number of pods, CPU, and memory for the following containers: HAProxy, webEngine, RingAPI, digitalAssetManagement, persistenceNode, and persistenceConnectionPool.
+These changes aimed to identify the most beneficial factors for the sizing activity.

+For details on how NFS tuning contributed to stabilizing the persistence layer under heavy load, see the [NFS tuning details](#nfs-tuning-details) section above.

+The test results were analyzed using Prometheus and Grafana dashboards.
+Resource limits were adjusted based on CPU and memory usage observations from Grafana during the load tests.
 For the webEngine pod, increasing the CPU limit gave a boost to performance, but this effect eventually saturated at 5600 millicore.
 This result indicated that increasing the number of webEngine pods at this point provided additional benefits.

+There was a notable improvement in both total average response time and overall throughput after the optimizations.
+Additionally, the average response time for the top five requests showed significant enhancement, further validating the effectiveness of the tuning measures.

 ## Conclusion